Give Me 15 Minutes, and I’ll Show You How to Get Your Next Paid Writing Gig.

 Know that writing for a living, whether it’s as a staff writer and editor or a freelancer, is possible.
 I’ve been a working professional writer and editor for more than a decade, and I can help show you how.

 ABOUT ME, LESLIE QUANDER WOOLDRIDGE

 I started as a freelance newspaper reporter and became a staff reporter before working as a magazine editor at AARP The Magazine, the largest circulation magazine in the world.
 (It had 35 million readers during the nearly five years I was there.
 No pressure, right?)

 I then worked as the senior editor of luxury lifestyle magazine Capitol File—complete with responsibilities like securing and doing celebrity interviews, reviewing new restaurants and products, and editing the entire print magazine along with exclusive, digital stories—before becoming a health writer and editor at a large federal agency.

-As if that weren’t busy enough, I’ve also worked as a freelance writer for outlets from U.S. News and World Report, Time Out, and Bridal Guide Online to specialty health magazines like Lupus Now.
+As if that weren’t busy enough, I’ve also worked as a freelance writer for outlets from U.S. News and World Report, The Washington Post, Time Out, and Bridal Guide Online to specialty health magazines like Lupus Now.

 And I’ve presented on writing and editing best practices at workshops and conferences, including those by the American Society of Journalists and Authors and the DC Science Writers Association.

 As a writing coach who actually works as a writer and editor, I can advise you on lots of things.

 - What to do to break in as a freelance writer so that you can get paid writing gigs with publications and websites you love.